 4/ What is the Duration of a Malaysia Digital Nomad Visa?

-You can stay in Malaysia from 3 up to 12 months with DE Rantau Nomad Pass, which is renewable for up to additional 12 months.
+You can stay in Malaysia for 3 up to 12 months with DE Rantau Nomad Pass, which is renewable for up to additional 12 months.
 So you can do remote work and live in the country for up to 2 years in total if you want to.